4tronix/testRover/README.md

 ## Read sonar value

-If you have mounted the optional sonar sensor for the Robobit you can also use the `Rover.sonar(..)` function to read the distance to obstacles.
+If you have mounted the optional sonar sensor for the Robobit you can also use the `marsRover.readSonar(..)` function to read the distance to obstacles.

 ```block
 marsRover.readSonar(RVpingUnit.Centimeters)